LearnersGuild/idm/README.md

 v5.6.0
 ```

-To run multiple versions of node on your machine, install `nvm` and then use `5.6`
+To run multiple versions of node on your machine, install `nvm` and then enter `use 5.6`.

 ### TypeErrors

-If you see errors that look like this:
+If you see errors that look like

 ```
 TypeError: